C19764485/MusicVisuals/README.md

 Student Number: C19764485

 # Description of the assignment
 "Music Visuals" is the title of the assignment.
-The main idea was to bring close two countries: Ireland and Greece with the warmth of a greek old traditional song.
+The main idea was to bring close two countries: Ireland and Greece with the warmth of an old greek traditional song.
 This project was created with 6 different visuals, letting the user to enjoy enhanced visuals and mentaly travel through those while listening to greek traditional music.

 # Instructions
 - By pressing the 'Space' key, the music starts playing.